-It is also possible to earn an ESOL endorsement which includes additional courses and field experiences beyond the required number of credits.
+You can also earn an ESOL endorsement and/or Dual Language Specialization during the program.
+These include additional coursework and field experiences beyond the program’s required number of credits.

 Varies per concentration

 Additional supplemental information is requested.